Training and Workshops

 Read testimonials from planning clients and workshop participants.

 This popular workshop is an excellent way for administrators, program directors and staff, and board members and volunteers to gain a general understanding of the many elements required for successful grant writing.
 Equal attention is given to the needs and interests of your organization and grantmakers.
-Participants receive Word and Excel templates to help them develop grant proposals, and a certificate of completion is provided.
+Participants receive templates in Microsoft Word and Excel formats to help them develop grant proposals, and a certificate of completion.

 - Researching and identifying grant opportunities